 Some think the main barrier is that the Dome of the Rock is over the location of the First and Second Temples.
 Others dispute this and say that the right site is elsewhere on the Temple Mount.
 They suggest that a Third Temple could coexist on the Temple Mount without any harm coming to the Dome of the Rock.

-But this ignores the political reality and who is in control of the Temple Mount now.
+No as this ignores the political reality and who is in control of the Temple Mount now.
 Although Israel regained sovereignty over Jerusalem in the 1967 Six Day War, the Temple Mount is not under Jewish control.
 It has been administered since the Crusades by the Islamic Waqf, a joint Palestinian-Jordanian religious trust.
 The Israeli government is secular and has preferred to maintain the status quo on the Temple Mount where the third holiest Muslim site sits.
 This includes their enforcing of rules forbidding Jews to pray, bow, kneel, prostrate, dance, sing or even rip their clothes on the Temple Mount.
 It's a volatile situation with frequent Arab rioting at the slightest sign of a religious provocation by the Jews.

 With the delicate current political situation Israel faces surrounded by Muslim Arab enemies, it's understandable that the Israeli government is actually hindering the Third Temple.
 Many Jews believe that those pushing for a Third Temple are being irresponsible and putting the nation at risk.
 Thus, for the Third Temple to appear, an upsetting of the current political situation is required.